ellenex/lorawan-payload-decoders/Version 6 Sensors/readme.md

     }
 **You can then publish the parsed object to your database, dashboard, or analytics pipeline.**

-If you have any questions or quieries regarding payload decoders then please feel free to contact us at suppo
+If you have any questions or quieries regarding payload decoders then please feel free to contact us at Support@lpwan.group